-- Ensure that the quantity of stormwater are managed prior to reaching the natural environment, in so far as practical; - Monitor the rehabilitated/removed structures; - Monitor seasonal flows (low flow and high flow) the flow and habitat conditions at least twice per annum.
-If there is a negative change, deal with it accordingly; - Monitoring parameters and frequency are as follows: - Hydrodynamics and mouth condition; - Mouth Closure Dailly observation when the mouth is nearly closed or open; and - Allowance (e.g., A periodic mouth closure for less than 3-months in duration).
+- Ensure that the quantity of stormwater is managed prior to reaching the natural environment, in so far as practical; - Monitor the rehabilitated/removed structures; - Monitor seasonal flows (low flow and high flow) the flow and habitat conditions at least twice per annum.
+If there is a negative change, deal with it accordingly; - Monitoring parameters and frequency depending on the type of estuary in question are as follows: - Hydrodynamics and mouth condition; - Mouth Closure Dailly observation when the mouth is nearly closed or open; and - $\circ~$ A periodic mouth closure for less than 3-months in duration.